 The Market for Security

-In terms of profit growth, however, most companies have plateaued in recent years, including names like Symantec, Trend Micro, and AVG.
-While IBM has shown a noticeable rise in profit in the past five years, the antivirus market is now taken up with free solutions like Microsoft Security Essentials and Avast Free, which collectively make up 30% of the market.
+In terms of profit growth, however, most companies have plateaued in recent years, including names like Norton and Trend Micro.
+While IBM has shown a noticeable rise in profit in the past five years, the antivirus market is now taken up with free solutions like Microsoft Security Essentials, which collectively make up 30% of the market.